realnews-gateway/emergency-publishing-system/architecture/data-flow.md

 ## Summary

-The system’s data flow is built around the Emergency Channel, which unifies ingestion, processing, storage, and distribution into a single resilient pipeline.
-By minimizing metadata, applying redundancy, and coordinating region‑aware routing, the system ensures that critical information remains accessible even under severe censorship and network degradation.
+Empus unifies ingestion, processing, storage, and distribution into a single resilient pipeline centered on the Emergency Channel.
+By minimizing metadata, applying redundancy, and coordinating region‑aware routing, Empus ensures that critical information remains accessible even under severe censorship and network degradation.